Skip to Content

 What is a tomahawk ribeye?

-The Tomahawk ribeye, also known as a cowboy steak or bone-in ribeye, is a popular cut of steak that leaves a large, long, bone attached to the classic ribeye cut.
+The Tomahawk ribeye is a large, impressive cut of beef that is known for resembling a tomahawk.
+Sometimes called a bone-in ribeye, this popular cut of steak leaves a large, long bone attached to the classic ribeye cut.

 Please enable JavaScript in your browser to complete this form.